Tragedy, Fate and Nemesis

 – Oscar Wilde

 Several days passed and Lawrence and his group of Arab warriors neared Aqabah.
-To escape accidental detection, they began to travel during the day and rest at night, sending out scouts ahead of them.
-As they approached nearer and nearer to Aqabah, tension began to run high among the men.
-One night, when they had paused to rest and sleep had settled over the camp, several shots rang out and shouts and a raucous turmoil split the night.
+To escape detection, they began to travel during the day and rest at night, sending out scouts ahead of them.
+As they approached nearer to Aqabah, tension began to run high amongst the tribesmen.
+One night, when they had paused to rest and sleep had settled over the camp, several shots rang out; then shouts and a raucous turmoil split the night.
 Lawrence awoke and ran immediately to see what was the problem.
-The two main (previously antagonistic) tribes which he had worked so hard to unite, were up in arms, bearing torches and guns and shouting threats at each other.
+The two main (and previously antagonistic) tribes which he had worked so hard to unite, were up in arms, bearing torches and guns and shouting threats at each other.

-Lawrence's voice rang out decisively.
-"Give me a gun.
+Lawrence strode out between the two tribes and shouted out, "Give me a gun.
 I will kill him myself.
 Then both tribes will preserve honor."
-Lawrence was given a gun and the murderer was brought before him, arms bound behind him and then forced to his knees.
-In silence both tribes gathered to witness the shot that would fulfill the law.
+The tribes fell silent as they accepted this solution.
+Lawrence was given a gun and the murderer was brought before him, arms bound behind him and then forced to his knees; both tribes gathered to witness the shot that would fulfill the law.
 As Lawrence raised the gun to the man's head, the man looked up at Lawrence, and Lawrence saw that the man he was to kill was the very man he had rescued only a few days before from the desert.
 Lawrence pulled the trigger and the man fell dead.
 The next day they rode into Aqabah and took the city.

 This true story presents a great mystery from beyond the walls of our everyday considerations.
 What is fate?
 What is written?
 For whom is it written?
 Can it be changed?
 Are we in control of our lives?
 Can we ever be?